 As said above, the captured videos and slides will be placed in the Slides pane at the left side of the editing screen.
 In order to have another slide viewed on the Canvas, just click to select it in the Slide Pane.
 As soon as you select the new slide, the Canvas will show that one and you just need to add contents in.

 Added to that, you can insert any video and audio file with different formats from your computer in ActivePresenter to edit.
-That means, you won’t need any other external software to edit videos anymore.
+That means, you won’t need any other supplementary software to edit videos anymore.
 Below are some of the most usually used options that a beginner should know.

 1. Delete Slides